jchwastowski/BremgeC/README.md

 The ** HepMC3, GSL ** and **ROOT** libraries are required to compile the code.

-Assuming you have those, execute bash script make_bremge.sh provided in the scrits directory:
+Assuming you have those, execute bash script make_bremge.sh provided in the scripts directory:

  bash: ./scripts/make_bremge.sh